Ill Met by Moonlight (film): Production

 Although Powell was especially unhappy with Bogarde's performance, Patrick Leigh Fermor expressed great satisfaction with Bogarde's representation of him.

 Box office

 The film was the seventh most popular movie at the British box office in 1957.

 According to Kinematograph Weekly the film was "in the money" at the British box office in 1957.

+Filmink argued the movie "doesn’t have the reputation of a decent movie, in part because director Michael Powell complained about it so much over the years – but it was one of the most popular films of the year.
+Powell’s memory might have been stained because the shoot led to so many fights with the director splitting up with not only Emeric Pressburger, but also Rank."

 In popular culture

 The story was affectionately parodied by Spike Milligan in the 1957 Goon Show episode, "Ill Met by Goonlight".